netrunner4/CTF_writeups/2023/Kalmar/cards.md

 ### Description
 > Follow the shuffle.

-We have pcap file with FTP packets, opened it with wireshark If we follow TCP stream we can find around 80 similar FTP connections
+We have pcap file with FTP packets, opened it with wireshark.
+If we follow TCP stream we can find around 80 similar FTP connections

 Example:
 ```